arackaf/micro-graphql-react/readme.md

 }
 ```

-The interesting work is being done on line 2 above, in `onMutation`.
 Whenever a mutation comes back with `updateBook` results, we use `softReset` to update our current results, while clearing our cache, including the current cache result; so if you page up, then come back down to where you were, a **new** network request will be run, and your edited book will no longer be there, as expected.
-Note that in this example we're actually mutating our current result; that's fine.
+Note that in this example we're actually mutating our current cache result; that's fine.

 This seems like a lot of boilerplate, but again, lets look at the subjects component and see if any patterns emerge.